Hello

 I’m Jesse Mikhail Wesso from Illinois.
-I’m a fourth-year PhD student in the History Department at UCSB, where I am also a Teaching Assistant for Academic Writing for 2022/2023.
-I am working with specialist Adrienne Edgar on histories of environment, mobility and nation in Qazaqstan.
+I’m a Ph.D.
+Candidate in the History Department working with Adrienne Edgar on histories of environment, mobility and nation in Kazakhstan.

 • Peer reviewer, Undergraduate Journal of History, University of California, Santa Barbara